An oil baron's wild paradise and the winner of an ill-fated air race.

-At Woolaroc ranch, Oilman Frank Philips’ developed his property into an artistic and cultural compound surrounded by wildlife.
-The name is a portmanteau mashed together from woods, lakes, and rocks that cover the 3,700 acres.
+At Woolaroc ranch, oil man Frank Philips developed his property into an artistic and cultural compound surrounded by wildlife.
+The name is a portmanteau of “woods, lakes, and rocks”, which cover the 3,700 acres.
 Woolaroc is intended to be more than just a nature preserve or a museum, but a record of Oklahoma’s untamed past.

-Overlooking the lake is Philips’ lodge, holding 97 mounted animal heads and 107 sets of horns in its Great Room.
-Each animal is said to have died from natural causes, not hunting, although their deaths may have been equally unpleasant.
-One of the giraffes perished at Woolaroc when it fell off a cliff shortly after its arrival and broke its neck, prompting Philips to stop another expected giraffe from coming to the treacherous Oklahoma terrain.
+Overlooking Clyde Lake is Philips’ lodge, holding 97 mounted animal heads and 107 sets of horns in its Great Room.
 In addition to being his ranch home, the lodge was where Philips met with oil investors, outlaws, cowboys, and Native American tribal leaders like his friends Bacon Rind and Fred Lookout.

-Nature trails are accessible from the museum complex and the Baby Animal Barn has a petting zoo with buffalo, deer, donkeys, and other young animals.
-A taxidermy buffalo equipped with a vacuum in its mouth will take any trash from your hands while telling stories in a slight drawl.
+Nature trails are accessible from the Heritage Center where videos are played on rotation, and the Baby Animal Barn across the way is open seasonally.
+Next to the concession stand is a taxidermied buffalo equipped with a vacuum in its mouth will take any trash from your hands while telling stories in a slight drawl.